marcua/tweeql/README.md

     SELECT field1, field2 FROM streams WHERE filter_conditions GROUP BY field3, field4 WINDOW x seconds

 These keywords work just like in SQL, except for the WINDOW key word, which applies to GROUP BY.
-Because Twitter offers an infinite stream of data, aggregates which use GROUP BY would never emit any groups.  `WINDOW x seconds` tells TweeQL to emit the aggregates in the GROUP BY statement every x seconds, thus providing a rolling window over which to calculate groups.
+Because Twitter offers an infinite stream of data, aggregates which use GROUP BY would never emit any groups.  `WINDOW x seconds` tells TweeQL to emit the aggregates in the GROUP BY statement every x seconds, providing a rolling window over which to aggregate groups.

 TWITTER vs. TWITTER_SAMPLE
 --------------------------
-Our first TweeQL query was `SELECT text from twitter_sample;`.  `TWITTER_SAMPLE` is a stream known in the Twitter API as the Spritzer stream: it is a sample of tweets that constitutes approximately 5% of Twitter's firehose.
-You can issue queries to `TWITTER_SAMPLE` without any filter conditions, though you are free to filter this stream.
+Our first TweeQL query was `SELECT text from twitter_sample;`.  `TWITTER_SAMPLE` is a stream known in the Twitter API as the Spritzer stream: it is a sample of tweets that constitutes approximately 1% of Twitter's firehose.
+You can issue queries to `TWITTER_SAMPLE` without any filter conditions, though you are free to further filter this stream.

 If you wish to access more than a sample of the tweets on the stream, you have to query `TWITTER` rather than `TWITTER_SAMPLE`.
 To avoid excessive costs, Twitter requires that you issue at least one filter condition along with your query.
 For example, you can get all tweet text for tweets that contain the word 'obama' by issuing the following query